Pokémon Mystery Dungeon: Explorers of Sky

 Pokémon Mystery Dungeon: Explorers of Sky (Note: Known in Japan as Pokémon Fushigi no Dungeon: Sky Exploration Team (ポケモン不思議のダンジョン 空の探検隊, Pokémon Fushigi no Danjon Sora no Tankentai)) is an enhanced version of Pokémon Mystery Dungeon: Explorers of Time and Explorers of Darkness released for the Nintendo DS in 2009, developed by Chunsoft and published by The Pokémon Company and Nintendo.
-Referred to as the definitive edition to the aforementioned games, additional features include the addition of the missing Generation IV Pokémon, further character development for a few side characters in content known as Special Episodes, and a few quality of life improvement for options, items, and other gameplay and system related features.
+Referred to as the definitive edition to the aforementioned games, additional features include the addition of the missing Generation IV Pokémon, further character development for a few side characters in content known as Special Episodes, and a few quality of life improvements for options, items, and other gameplay and system-related features.

 In terms of gameplay and premise, Explorers of Sky is largely similar to its predecessors, where a human-turned-Pokémon joins an exploration team, explores shifting dungeons, and fights hostile Pokémon through turn-based combat.
 The three games had accumulated worldwide sales in excess of 5.9 million copies in 2010, then 6.37 million copies after 2010.

-Upon its release, the game received mixed reviews from critics, who criticized the game for the same reasons of its predecessors and were displeased by the lack of updates to the graphics, while the fans' reception was notably more positive, with many considering it a cult classic and the best game in the Mystery Dungeon franchise overall.
+Upon its release, the game received mixed reviews from critics, who criticized the game for the same reasons of its predecessors and were displeased by the lack of updates to the graphics, while the fans' reception was notably more positive, with particular praise for its soundtrack and story.
+Many consider it a cult classic, and it has since been regarded among the greatest Pokémon games ever made.